kasper-piskorski/docs/pages/documentation/1-the-fundamentals/grakn-knowledge-model.md

 comment_issue_id: 17
 ---

-{% include warning.html content="Please note that this page is in progress and subject to revision." %}

 In Grakn, a graph is made of two layers: the ontology layer and the data layer.

 ## Ontology